aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 This is where you start writing and collecting supporting information.

 I like to use [Evernote][EvernoteLink] to keep all of my ideas for a post together in one place.
 When I'm searching for information I can use a Chrome extension, [Evernote Web Clipper][EvernoteWebClipper] or the mobile app for [iOS][EvernoteIOS] to send links, pictures, or text to a notebook in Evernote.
-They even have mobile app for [Andriod][EvernoteGooglePlay].
+They even have a mobile app for [Andriod][EvernoteGooglePlay].
 I use the [free][EvernotePlans] version of Evernote and have not needed to upgrade to the paid version.

 An alternative to Evernote is [Google Keep][GoogleKeepLink], which has similar functionality and is free.